 Martin Bewick is a magazine editor and writer who has contributed to many publications on subjects including art, architecture and social trends.
 He has taught at the University of Essex, where his doctoral study was on the writing of James Kelman.
 He has had short stories and poetry published and writes a weekly flash fiction blog.
 He is interested in modernism, serialism and minimalism.

 Ella Johnston has worked as an editor across numerous magazines and websites.
-As an artist her drawings and paintings, installation works and occasional forays into video have been shown across London and in the South East.
-She is inspired by the work of 20th-century British printmakers, vintage botanical illustrations and up-and-coming illustrators, the writing of Tolstoy and Joyce, Pelican book design and the intricacies of Tudor history.
+As an artist her drawings and paintings, installation works and occasional forays into TV and video have been shown across London and in the South East.
+She is inspired by the work of 20th-century British printmakers, vintage botanical illustrations and up-and-coming illustrators, the writing of Tolstoy and Joyce, Pelican book design and Irish and working-class storytelling and history.